Woodinville, Washington: 2000 census

 The median income for a household in the city in 2000 was $68,114, and the median income for a family was $81,251.
 Males had a median income of $53,214 versus $35,404 for females.
 The per capita income for the city was $31,458.
 4.4% of the population and 2.7% of families were below the poverty line.
 4.7% of those under the age of 18 and 1.9% of those 65 and older were living below the poverty line.

 Based on per capita income, one of the more reliable measures of affluence, Woodinville ranked 34th of 522 areas in the state of Washington to be ranked by the 2000 Census.

 Economy

 Woodinville's economy is a mix of light industrial, retail, and tourism.
-Woodinville is increasingly known for its local wineries, which showcase wines from grapes grown in Eastern Washington including Chateau Ste.
-Michelle (well known for their popular summer concert series), Columbia Winery and dozens of other smaller ones.
-There are approximately 130 wineries in and near Woodinville.
-The Woodinville Tourist District is also home to several fine restaurants including The Herbfarm "destination" restaurant.
-The downtown area includes Molbak's Garden and Home, a nationally acclaimed garden center.
+The city and the surrounding area has approximately 130 wineries and tasting rooms that showcase wines from grapes grown in Eastern Washington.
+The wineries in the "Woodinville wine country" include Chateau Ste.
+Michelle, which also hosts a summer concert series, DeLille Cellars, and Matthews Winery.

 From 1992 to 2007, the Spirit of Washington Dinner Train traveled from Renton to the Columbia Winery in Woodinville.
 The service was moved to Tacoma and later ceased operations.
 At the time of the shutdown, the operator had proposed extending the dinner train service north from Woodinville to Snohomish.

-Woodinville also contains the headquarters of SaltWorks, a gourmet salt company.
+Arts and culture

+Civic events include Celebrate Woodinville Summer Concerts and Festival, and Celebrate Woodinville Winterfest.